-We consider the minimal probability over all states in which severe hardware problems have occurred (master server is down and more than three quarters of the chunk servers are down), that within time t a state will be reached in which a guaranteed quality-of-service level (all three chunk copies are present and the master server is available) holds.
-This is a bounded-reachability property and thus based on final rewards.
+We consider the minimal probability over all states in which severe hardware problems have occurred (the master server is down, and more than three quarters of the chunk servers are down), that within time t a state will be reached in which a guaranteed quality-of-service level (all three chunk copies are present, and the master server is available) holds.
+This is a bounded-reachability property, and thus based on final rewards.

-We fix C = 5000, $N = 100\,000$ and $\mathbf{t} = 60$ and provide results for several M in Table 5.
-In the analyses with Prism (see Table 4), we used an improved OBDD variable order, such that the performance results are better than in a previous publication [66].
-In contrast to the previous case study, Prism's sparse matrix engine was faster and did not use more memory compared to the hybrid engine.
+We fix C = 5000, $N = 100\,000$, and $\mathbf{t} = 60$; and we provide results for several M in Table V. In the analyses with Prism (see Table IV), we used an improved OBDD variable order, such that the performance results are better than in [15].
+In contrast to the previous case study, Prism's sparse matrix engine was faster, and did not use more memory compared to the hybrid engine.
 The symbolic engine was again the slowest.
 The MTBDD representation of the model requires more memory per concrete state compared to the previous case study.
-We assume that this is because the number of different rates occurring is much higher, and because some of the rates
+We assume that this requirement is because the number of different rates occurring is much higher, and because some of the rates are obtained by multiplying state variables, thus leading to a more complex MTBDD structure.
+Notice that in this model, from a certain value of M onward, the probability discussed is almost the same.